leemengwei/wood_prediction/README.md

 1.differential_model.py

-----which implements Foschi's and Yao's model, train_model.py will need this to provide training data for the network,
+----which implements Foschi's and Yao's model, train_model.py will need this to provide data label for training.

 2.train_model.py
 ----which utilizes Pytorch calling differential_model.py to get data, and to train/validate a network predicting wood internal damage.
 Test is also within this code by calling '--epoch=-1', and will given stastical result comparing to classical Foschi model.